indiana-university/rivet-docs/content/add-ons/rivet-collapsible.md

 {{< /code >}}

 ### 2. Add the markup to your HTML
 It is possible to either show or hide the collapsible content by default.
-To hide the the content by default set the `aria-expanded` attribute on the `<button>` element inside the `.rvt-collapsible__title` element to `false`, then set the `aria-hidden` attribute on the `.rvt-collapsible__content` element to "true".
+To hide the content by default set the `aria-expanded` attribute on the `<button>` element inside the `.rvt-collapsible__title` element to `false`, then set the `aria-hidden` attribute on the `.rvt-collapsible__content` element to "true".
 You can hide the collapsible content by default by doing the opposite and setting `aria-exapnded` to a value of `true` and `aria-hidden` to a value of `false`.

 #### Using headings
 The button that toggles the collapsible is wrapped in a heading element in the examples that follow.
 Any heading level can be used based on the heading structure of your app.
 Or, if a heading element doesn't make sense semantically it can be replaced with a generic `<div>` element.